-Sign language interpreting services and captioning services can be arranged for students with a diagnosed hearing impairment.
-Students must adhere to the following protocols in order to receive these services:
+Sign language interpreting services and captioning services can be arranged for students with a diagnosed hearing disability.
+Students must adhere to the following protocols to receive these services:

-- At the time of university registration, notify the DSO of interpreting or captioning needs for university classes or university activities by completing a Request for Deaf or Hearing Impaired Services form. - 2.
-Students must notify the DSO of any class scheduling changes, including room location changes, course selection changes, or of class time changes.
+- At the time of university registration, notify the DSO of interpreting or captioning needs for university classes or university activities by completing a Request for Deaf or Hard of Hearing Services form. - Students must notify the DSO of any class scheduling changes, including room location changes, course selection changes, or of class time changes as soon as possible to ensure there is no delay in services.